simonvh/gimmemotifs-manuscript/manuscript.md

 union of all other clusters.
 The reported value is -log10(p-value) where the p-value is adjusted by the Benjamini-Hochberg procedure [@1HL2L6Bup].

-Using the non-parametric
-Mann-Whitney U test, GimmeMotifs tests the null hypothesis that that the motif log-odds score distributions of two classes are equal.
+Using the non-parametric Mann-Whitney U test, GimmeMotifs tests the null hypothesis that that the motif log-odds score distributions of two classes are equal.
 For each discrete class in the data, such as a cluster, it compares the score distributions of the class to the score distribution of all other classes.
 The value used as activity is the -log10 of the Benjamini-Hochberg adjusted p-value.

 The two other methods are classification algorithms: random forest using scikit-learn and a large-scale multiclass classifier using block coordinate descent [@6chpTZMZ] as implemented in the scikit-contrib-lightning module.
 The classifier in GimmeMotifs uses a l1/l2 penalty with squared hinge loss where the alpha and C parameters are set using grid search in 10 fold cross-validation procedure.

 The other four methods that are implemented relate motif score to an experimental measure such as ChIP-seq or ATAC-seq signal or expression level.
 These are all different forms of regression.
 In addition to ridge regression, which  is similar to Motif Activity Response Analysis (MARA) [@KGmXK8UO;@3d6POy0h], these methods include regression using boosted trees (XGBoost [@8w9fI63O]), multiclass regression [@6chpTZMZ] and L1 regularized regression (LASSO).

 To combine different measures of motif significance or activity into a single score, ranks are assigned for each individual method and combined using rank aggregation based on order statistics [@dTwzcIZ4].
-This results in a probability of finding a motif at all observed postiions.
-We use the method implemented in the R package RobustRankAggreg [@15HHsoLKA].
+This results in a probability of finding a motif at all observed positions.
+We use a Python implemention based on the method used in the R package RobustRankAggreg
+[@15HHsoLKA].
 The rank aggregation is performed twice, once with the ranks reversed to generate both positively and negatively associated motifs.

 ## Clustering